jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [Data Visualization with R](https://rkabacoff.github.io/datavis/) - This book helps you create the most popular visualizations - from quick and dirty plots to publication-ready graphs.
 The text relies heavily on the ggplot2 package for graphics, but other approaches are covered as well.

-[Data Wrangling Workshop with R and Tidyverse](https://github.com/NickCH-K/DataWranglingWorkshopFiles) - slides, video and walk-through example of a workshop about data wrangling using Tidyverse in R.
+[Data Wrangling Workshop with R and Tidyverse](https://github.com/NickCH-K/DataWranglingWorkshopFiles) - slides, video, and walk-through example of a workshop about data wrangling using Tidyverse in R.

 [R: Uma Introdução Para Economistas](https://danmrc.github.io/R-para-Economistas/) - introduction to R for economists (reference in portuguese)